Jump to

 Uber is typically known for its convenience for an everyday commute or a casual night out.

-However, plenty of riders are seeking an experience.
 They’re looking to impress everyone from their boss and clients to their significant others and significant exes.

 As Uber cashes in on the demand, you can make money while providing the ultimate people-pleasing experience.